Buying a House in a Hot Market

 What’s Causing Colorado’s Competitive Housing Market?

 You may be wondering, “why should I buy a home in such a competitive market?”
 While some may be inclined to wait until the next market crash or to rent while they wait for inventory to catch up with demand, this could delay your plans for quite a while.
 This seller’s market is not likely to change in the near future.
-Forecasts predict home prices will continue to rise over the next decade.
+Forecasts predict home prices will continue to rise over the next decade and rising interest rates will increase your monthly mortgage payment as well as the total amount you’ll pay over the life of the loan.
 All the factors that contribute to the seller’s market also contribute to increasing rental costs.
-Denver and Colorado Springs saw a 6.6% and 12.1% increase in year-over-year rent prices, respectively.
 If you plan to stay in your area for more than five years, it may still be more cost-effective to own a home and build equity than it is to rent.

 If you want to be a competitive buyer in today’s seller’s market, use these tips to help you purchase the home of your dreams.